Who we are

 We work to develop and support community changemakers who are deeply connected to the whānau and communities they serve.

-Our leaders are often walking out of complex realities such as intergenerational trauma, gang involvement, family violence, or homelessness, and are choosing to lead change from within their own communities.
+Our people are often walking out of complex realities such as intergenerational trauma, gang involvement, family violence, or homelessness, and are choosing to lead change from within their own communities.

 Our focus is on equipping these emerging leaders with the tools, confidence and relationships they need to lead positive, sustainable change.
 We do this through a blend of leadership development, mentoring, and opportunities to serve, collaborating to meet community needs.